Supporting your mental health after graduation

 Community

 Amongst the best bits of uni are the people you meet.
-Your course buddies, your housemates, your society friends, your drinking pals, you have all gone through a huge life event together and they are important.
-It’s the people that make your uni experiences and not the buildings you studied and lived in, but the best bit is you get to take the people with you!
+Your course buddies, your housemates, your society friends, your drinking pals — you have all gone through a huge life event together, and they are important.
+It’s the people that make your uni experiences, not the buildings you studied and lived in.
+The best bit is you get to take the people with you!

 I am contacted regularly by alumni who graduated many years ago and regret not staying in touch with their classmates.
 Don’t let this be you.
-It’s very easy once uni finishes, you disperse around the country, and start new jobs, and friendships can slip.
+It’s very easy once uni finishes — you disperse around the country, start new jobs — and friendships can slip.
 But they don’t have to.
-Treasure and prioritise your friendships, do all you can to maintain them.
+Treasure and prioritise your friendships; do all you can to maintain them.

 • Make use of the video call.
-Friends may live a long way away so seeing them IRL no longer an option, prioritise a regular video chat, set a schedule so you don't forget.
-Who cares if you are in your PJs looking a state, seeing your mate's face is always great.
+Friends may live a long way away so seeing them in person is no longer an option.
+Prioritise a regular video chat, set a schedule so you don't forget.
+Who cares if you are in your PJs looking a state — seeing your mate's face is always great.

 • Make a date to visit.
-Your mate may have a whole new life, a new flat, a new job but that doesn’t mean there’s no room for you in it.
-I bet they are dying to show off their new neighborhoods.
+Your mate may have a whole new life — a new flat, a new job — but that doesn’t mean there’s no room for you in it.
+I bet they are dying to show off their new neighbourhoods.
 Text your pal now and say you are coming to visit, make the date, and then the following month, make a date for them to visit you.

 • Come back and visit campus together!
-Maybe it's been 1 year, 5, 10 or even a month ago and you just miss the place.
+Maybe it's been 1 year, 5, 10 or even just a month, and you miss the place.
 We would love to have you back.
 Grab a gang of mates and re-live your student days.
-Get in touch with us in the Alumni Association and we are more than happy to help with your plans.
+Get in touch with us in the Alumni Association — we are more than happy to help with your plans.

 Podcasts

 One of the easiest ways to learn more about physical and mental health is a good podcast.
-Understanding how your body and mind works and the science behind it can be life-changing.
-Some of the best podcasts are full of expert advice from truly the best people in the world and best bit they are free.
+Understanding how your body and mind work and the science behind it can be life-changing.
+Some of the best podcasts are full of expert advice from truly the best people in the world — and the best bit?
+They’re free.

 Here are some of our faves:

-Dr Chatergee’s guests are all scientists, researchers and experts in their fields.
-We have learnt so much from this podcast, some of these topics are mind-blowing.
-Dr Chatergee presents them in a really easily accessible way and leaves you with loads of practical tips to implement tiny changes into your life.
+Dr Chatterjee’s guests are all scientists, researchers and experts in their fields.
+We’ve learnt so much from this podcast — some of these topics are mind-blowing.
+Dr Chatterjee presents them in a really accessible way and leaves you with loads of practical tips to implement tiny changes into your life.

 We particularly love: